We are forever travelling. I spent two years with my wife and son to complete my doctorate in tax and estate planning in England.

 Value of Concurrent Wills

 Concurrent Wills are where you prepare separate Wills for each country where you own assets.
-You make a Will that applies to specific assets, or assets in a specific country.
+You make a Will that applies to specific assets, or assets in a particular country.

-You can even have more than two Concurrent Wills if you have assets in, say, three or more countries.
+You can even have more than two Concurrent Wills if you have assets in three or more countries.

 One Will relates to all of your property wherever situated – worldwide.
 This is other than your property in another country.

 Making Concurrent Wills may seem complicated.
 However, it provides a faster distribution of the estate.
-This is important where there are tax concessions applying to assets of your estate which only exist for a short time after your death.
+This is important when there are tax concessions applied to assets of your estate that only exist for a short time after your death.

 Concurrent Wills help avoid unintended consequences in distributing your estate in different countries.
 They avoid and reduce costs and taxes.